1. Research Postgraduate Student Grant for Overseas Academic Activities

 2. Prosit Philosophiae Foundation (PPF)

-Through subsidizing post-graduate students of the Department to join research/exchange programmes, PPF aims to raise students’ academic standards, broaden their international outlook, and in the long run nurture outstanding researchers in the field and promote quality philosophical education for local students.
+Through subsidizing post-graduate students of the Department to join research/exchange programmes, PPF aims to raise students’ academic standards, broaden their international outlook, and in the long run nurture outstanding researchers in the field and promote quality philosophical education for students.

-The subsidy for each student can be up to HK$100,000.
 The Foundation is a rare and valuable source of support that contributes to a student’s advancement in their research and personal growth.

 3. Tang Chun-I Visiting Professorship